Best White Noise Machines for Babies: Sleep-Saving Picks

 The Hushh is Yogasleep's portable companion to the Dohm.
 It's a compact, clip-on sound machine with three sound options: bright white noise, deep white noise, and gentle surf.
 The clip attaches to strollers, car seats, and diaper bags, making it perfect for naps on the go.

 Battery life is excellent at 6+ hours on a full charge, and it charges via micro-USB.
 The child lock prevents little hands from changing settings or turning it off mid-nap.
-At around $25, it's an easy impulse buy and one of the most useful baby gadgets we've tested.
+At around $25, it's an easy impulse buy and one of the most useful baby gadgets we've researched.

 Pros